ShivamJ07/PyTorch-Projects/classifiers/Fashion_MNIST/README.md

   - Meant to be a more challenging alternative to the MNIST dataset
 - Accuracy:  ~91% on test set
 - Model: Convolutional Neural Network
-- Data Augmentation: Resized images to 24 by 24 pixels, normalized them using calculated dataset mean and std, added random
+- Data Augmentation: Resized images to 24 by 24 pixels, normalized them using calculated dataset mean and std, added random horizontal flip